-I never agreed with the idea that Twitter and Buzzfeed, etc. were a replacement for a Really Simple Syndication (RSS) news feed.
-It just didn’t make sense to follow a live stream of 140 character updates to hoping to catch what was going on with writers who’s content I enjoyed.
+I never agreed with the idea that Twitter and Buzzfeed, etc., were a replacement for a "Really Simple Syndication" (RSS) news feed.
+It just didn’t make sense to follow a live stream of 140 character updates to catch what was going on with writers whose content I enjoyed.